 On this page is information on how you can wise up to a Weiss deception.
 If you are a collector of Vintage Costume Jewelry or interested in starting your collection with Weiss Costume Jewelry, this page will be of interest.
-Many of these costume counterfeits are not restricted to Weiss Vintage Costume Jewelry either.
+Many of these costume counterfeits are not restricted to Weiss Vintage Costume Jewelry only.
 The company, who manufactured on Rhode Island, also manufactured counterfeit Eisenburg and Lisner costume jewelry.
 Weiss closed it doors in 1971 and rarity has pushed the prices up ever since.

 Fake Costume Jewelry along with fake Antique Jewelry continue to flood the market.
 The increase in the volume of Vintage Costume Jewelry Questions Antique Jewelry Investor has been receiving about fake designer Costume Jewelry and visitors asking how they can identify costume jewelry from fake costume jewelry bears this fact out.

 Many collectors start out with vintage costume jewelry because in general, this area is more affordable jewelry to begin a collection, however, what many new collectors don't know is that the Vintage Costume Jewelry market is flooded with fakes.

 Now, there's nothing sinister in purchasing a counterfeit costume jewel if you're aware that it's counterfeit costume jewelry you're buying before the transaction takes place.
-It's just a bitter pill to swallow, to see advertised authentic vintage costume jewelry, (signed of course!) when it's, in fact, a counterfeit vintage deception.
+It's just a bitter pill to swallow, to see advertised authentic vintage costume jewelry, (signed of course!) when it is in fact, a vintage deception.

 Why manufacturers don't leave their jewelry unsigned or sign their own name is a mystery.
 Without proper disclosure they are doing a disservice to the industry and run the risk of turning the magnificent Costume Jewelry landscape into a banana republic in the process.

 Weiss did produce a great deal of unsigned pieces and from the late 1960's until 1971 and when Weiss closed, the company produced some exceptional jewelry with finely textured backs.
 The photo below is not one of them.